ErpNetDocs/webclient/layouts-and-views/index.md

 - Filters and preferences can be saved per user
 - Frequently used views can be accessed quickly

-The option for all these abilities is called "Customize form / Customize panel" and Settings, indicated by a gearwheel icon.
+The option for all these abilities is called "Customize form / Customize panel" and Settings, indicated by a "gearwheel" icon.

 Understanding how these concepts work will allow you to personalize the interface and navigate information faster.